mosi-arch/research/CipherPunk/14-ZeroKnowledge_Security_Usecase.md

 ### Solution algorithm for transferring a document anonymously using zero-knowledge proofs:

-1. Encrypt the document using a secure encryption algorithm such as AES-256.
+1. Encrypt the document using a secure encryption algorithm such as `AES-256`.
 This ensures that the contents of the document are protected during transmission.

-2. Generate a random value, r, using a cryptographic random number generator.
+2. Generate a random value, `r`, using a cryptographic random number generator.
 This value will be used to create a zero-knowledge proof.

-3. Compute the hash value of the document, H(d), using a secure hash function such as SHA-256.
+3. Compute the hash value of the document, `H(d)`, using a secure hash function such as `SHA-256`.
 This hash value will be used as the basis for the zero-knowledge proof.

-4. Compute a commitment value, C, as follows: C = g^r * H(d)^s, where g is a generator of a cyclic group, and s is a secret value known only to the sender.
+4. Compute a commitment value, `C`, as follows: `C = g^r * H(d)^s`, where g is a generator of a cyclic group, and s is a secret value known only to the sender.

-5. Send the recipient the commitment value, C, along with the encrypted document.
+5. Send the recipient the commitment value, `C`, along with the encrypted document.

-6. The recipient generates a random value, x, and sends it to the sender.
+6. The recipient generates a random value, `x`, and sends it to the sender.

-7. The sender computes a response value, y, as follows: y = r + s*x.
+7. The sender computes a response value, `y`, as follows: `y = r + s*x`.

-8. The sender sends the response value, y, to the recipient.
+8. The sender sends the response value, `y`, to the recipient.

-9. The recipient verifies the zero-knowledge proof by checking that g^y = C * (H(d)^x).
+9. The recipient verifies the zero-knowledge proof by checking that `g^y = C * (H(d)^x)`.

 10. If the zero-knowledge proof is valid, the recipient can be sure that the sender knows the secret value s without revealing it, and therefore the sender must have access to the document.
 The recipient can then decrypt the document using the shared secret key.